Camp Lejeune Water Contamination

 Overview of Camp Lejeune Water Contamination

-In the early 1980s, two of Camp Lejeune’s eight water treatment plants – Tarawa Terrace and Hadnot Point – were contaminated with volatile organic compounds (VOCs).
+In the early 1980s, military chemists and a state-certified laboratory in North Carolina found volatile organic compounds (VOCs) in two of Camp Lejeune’s eight water treatment plants – Tarawa Terrace and Hadnot Point.

-According to ATSDR’s research and numerous other studies, people who lived or worked on the base during this time are at risk for developing cancer, congenital disorders (also known as birth defects), and other serious health conditions.
+The ATSDR’s research and numerous other studies have shown that people who lived or worked on the base during this time are at risk of developing multiple forms of Camp Lejeune cancer, birth defects, and other serious health conditions.

-With people sick and dying from unexplainable conditions, victims and their loved ones have been left wondering what happened at Camp Lejeune.
+With people sick and dying from unexplainable conditions, victims and their loved ones were left wondering for decades about what happened at Camp Lejeune.

-The short answer is that the federal government, the United States military, and a privately owned dry cleaner contaminated the groundwater near Tarawa Terrace and Hadnot Point with dangerous chemicals.
+Yes.
+The federal government, the United States military, and a privately owned dry cleaner each contributed to (or hid) the contaminated groundwater near Tarawa Terrace and Hadnot Point.

 • Industrial fly-ash dump